Essential leadership skills for the next generation of leaders

 Listens, Learns, and Adapts

 We live in a world where leaders are expected to be consistent, firm, and resolute.
 However, we also live in a fast-paced and chaotic environment with few constants.
 Leaders who are firm may appear strong, but they often fail to adapt.
-The ability to listen, learn, and adapt one’s position is a valuable skill that requires vulnerability, confidence, and psychological safety.
+The ability to listen, learn, and adapt to one’s position is a valuable skill that requires vulnerability, confidence, and psychological safety.
 Agile leaders get this.

 Agile leaders Connect the Dots